-- Coordinate with the State and local governments to update thoroughfare plans.
-This includes a review of existing thoroughfare plans and associated policies. - Develop a Regional Thoroughfare Plan that includes existing and future transportation corridors that have been identified in State, county and city thoroughfare plans. - A consultant will be utilized to update the Brazoria County Thoroughfare Plan and associated policies (TPF/Local). - Conduct consultant contract management and oversight activities for active thoroughfare studies.
+- Continue work on the update to the Brazoria County Thoroughfare Plan. - Coordinate with the State and local governments to update thoroughfare plans.
+This includes a review of existing thoroughfare plans and associated policies. - Conduct consultant contract management and oversight activities for active thoroughfare studies.

-4.3b.
-Freight
+4.3b Freight Planning

-A major objective of the freight program will be to build freight database, plan for a well-connected freight network, sustain outreach to the local freight community, and to build awareness and expertise among planners and the general public on freight related issues.
+A major objective of the freight program will be to build freight database, plan for a wellconnected freight network, sustain outreach to the local freight community, and to build awareness and expertise among planners and the general public on freight related issues.

-- Support state-level freight planning efforts. - Conduct research and provide updates to committees on freight legislation, policies, and ordinance, and best practices. - Monitor and update the Critical Urban Freight Corridors and work with partners to identify deficiencies on the network and potential projects. - Create a freight database and develop a freight data portal to facilitate the exchange of information. - Develop and conduct a freight educational outreach effort, as recommended by the Regional Goods Movement Study, to engage shippers, intermodal interests, freight stakeholders and the public. - A consultant will be utilized to conduct the Ports Area Mobility Study to assess potential system improvement alternatives for freight movement as identified from recommendations from the Regional Goods Movement Study (Surface Transportation Program (STP). - Conduct consultant contract management and oversight activities for the Ports Area Mobility Study. - A consultant will be utilized to update the 2012 Regional Goods Movement Study--a long-range plan for the goods movement system in the Houston-Galveston region (STP). - Conduct consultant contract management and oversight activities for update to 2012 Regional Goods Movement Study. - Assist in the update of the 2007 Houston Region Freight Rail Study to address deficiencies in the Houston region's freight network (roads, ports, and railroads) and to develop ways to accommodate and capitalize on future freight movements.
+- Support state-level freight planning efforts. - Conduct research and provide updates to committees on freight legislation, policies, and ordinance, and best practices. - Monitor and update the Critical Urban Freight Corridors and work with partners to identify deficiencies on the network and potential projects. - Continue development of a freight database and create a freight data portal to facilitate the exchange of information. - Develop and conduct a freight educational outreach effort, as recommended by the Regional Goods Movement Study, to engage shippers, intermodal interests, freight stakeholders and the public. - Continue work on the Ports Area Mobility Study to assess potential system improvement alternatives for freight movement as identified from recommendations from the Regional Goods Movement Study. - Continue consultant contract management and oversight activities for the Ports Area Mobility Study. - Continue assisting in the update of the 2007 Houston Region Freight Rail Study to address deficiencies in the Houston region's freight network (roads, ports, and railroads) and to develop ways to accommodate and capitalize on future freight movements. - Conduct an Inland Port Feasibility Study. - Support freight planning efforts conducted by TxDOT such as freight parking study and state-wide freight plan. - Conduct an update to the 2013 Regional Goods Movement Plan to understand the changes in the freight industry and prepare for increasing freight traffic in our region.

-4.3c.
-Subregional Planning Initiatives
+4.3c Sub-Regional Planning Initiatives

-The objective of this subtask is to conduct subregional planning projects in various counties, cities, or subareas of the region.
+The objective of this subtask is to conduct sub-regional planning projects in various counties, cities, or subareas of the region.
 These projects may include analysis of existing transportation and land uses, stakeholder and public outreach, transportation modeling, scenario development, and development of recommendations for subareas to guide future transportation infrastructure investment.